 The Healthy Pet Deductible is something you may see more commonly in car insurance than in pet insurance.
 In fact, Embrace is the only company we know of that does this.
 For each year you have pet insurance, if your pet has no claims for accidents and illnesses, you get a $50 credit to go toward your deductible.
 This means if you have a $200 deductible you will only need to spend $150 for an accident or illness in the next year.

 Embrace does cover prescriptions for take-home medications if the medication is FDA-approved and Homeopathic Pharmacopoeia-included (the condition must be a covered condition).
+These could include: antibiotics, allergy medication, insulin, steroids, ear and eye drops, oral chemotherapy and more.
 Prescription food and preventatives like flea, heartworm and tick medications are reimbursable through the Wellness Rewards plan.

 Embrace Wellness Rewards

 Embrace offers a flexible preventative care plan that reimburses for everyday veterinary, training and grooming expenses.
 You can choose a plan for $250, $450 or $650 per year.
 These funds work like a health savings accounts for your dog or cat, and can be used for wellness exams, vaccinations, flea and tick meds, heartworm meds, spay and neuter, fecal & other routine blood tests, microchipping, umbilical hernia repair, grooming, medicated shampoos, toenail trimming, routine anal gland expression, pet activity monitors, end of life care, gastropexy, nutritional supplements, behavioral training, routine chiropractic care, Reiki, massage therapy, acupuncture, anesthetic teeth cleaning, prescription diet food purchased at vet, OFA & PennHIP exams/X-rays.